 Laying of the mature hedgerow along the southern boundary was identified as an urgent requirement and this has now been completed.
-The hedge on the boundary with the industrial estate has also been laid.
 Infill planting to mature hedges also continues to be a priority.
 Topping and facing up of the new young hedgerows now takes place on an annual basis.